Vodkacannon/pseudo-rithmic/CONTRIBUTING.md

 # Contributing
-## Pseudo-rithmic uses .pr as a file-type.
+## Pseudo-rithmic uses ".pr" as a file-type.

 ## Keywords:
 - for